asa-bea/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-in this task, i tackle the shell expansions and variable project
+This is a README for my shell variables and expansion project